mikkohei13/havistin2/readme.md

     docker image ls

-Run in development mode with docker-compose.
+Run in development mode with Docker-compose.
 This serves the app on localhost and auto-reloads changes to script files, and to other files (like templates) defined on docker-compose.yml.

     docker-compose up; docker-compose down;

+To run without Docker-compose:

+    docker run -ti -p 80:80 havistin2-gunicorn:latest

 ## Running in production with Google Cloud run

-First build the image, see above.

-Test running with docker run:

-TODO: Name the container, so that a dangling container is not created every time?

-    docker run -ti -p 80:80 havistin2-gunicorn:latest

 Deploy: